-PURCHASES EQUAL TO OR LESS THAN \$2,500
+PURCHASES UP TO \$2,500

-These acquisitions may be made by those city employees who have been delegated such authority in writing by their respective department heads.
-Single or multiple purchases of goods, commodities and services that are equal to or less than \$2,500 require departmental approval and may be made using the City of Delray Beach purchasing card, check request, or petty cash.
+These acquisitions may be made by those city employees who have been delegated such authority in writing by the respective department heads.
+Single or multiple purchases of goods, commodities and services that are equal to or less than \$2,500 require departmental approval and may be made using the City of Delray Beach purchasing card or check request.
 These purchases are to be made from vendors who supply the item at a reasonable price and with an appropriate quality level, using sound purchasing practices and common sense.
 These purchasing practices may include, but are not limited to, verbal quotations or written records of telephone/e-mail quotations.
-For purchases that will not be immediately paid with a purchase card, the department must issue an appropriate purchase order, which will constitute the City's authorization for the vendor to perform the work or provide the goods.